 Partners from Benin provided 2 clear examples of how the central government still exercises a controlling function over local governments.
 Firstly, the central government recently introduced the system of the 'caisse unique', where all financial resources must first be collected through the central government and then distributed to local governments.
 In reality this often means that local governments receive the funds (too) late and the amounts received are lower than officially agreed, clearly impacting their ability to successfully execute local development plans.
-Secondly, in 2022, the central government of Benin created new roles at the local government strategy to limit the decision-making power of local mayors.
+Secondly, in 2022, the central government of Benin created new roles at the local governance level, namely "secretaires executifs".
+Some partners view this new change as a central-government strategy to limit the decision-making power of local mayors.